A little Thanksgiving treat: a sneak peek at the first three chapters of STILL, my new NA paranormal romance, to be released at the end of February!

-I took a step away from the pristine cardboard cutout of Audrey Hepburn smiling at me in her neat trench and navy cigarette pants.
-She tilted her head, and it made her sleek jet ponytail bounce prettily.
+I took a step away from the doppelganger of Audrey Hepburn smiling at me in her neat trench and navy cigarette pants.
+Lily tilted her head, and it made her sleek, jet-black ponytail bounce prettily.
 I gulped a breath that stayed stuck in my throat.
 What were the fucking chances?
 I mean, flying 6,000 miles away from New York all the way to Europe, I’d been ready to deal with a lot of weird shit, starting with bidets and tourist scams.
-What I had not counted on was running into my step sister.
-To be honest, I thought I’d never see Lily again, or maybe someday she’d walk past me down Broadway, and she wouldn’t recognize me—wouldn’t even remember me.
+What I hadn’t counted on was running into my stepsis.
+To be honest, I thought I’d never see Lily again, or maybe someday she’d walk past me down Broadway, and she wouldn’t recognize me—or she’d pretend not to.

-I gave an absent nod.
-Far as I knew, the Palatine was this big hill full of ruins and you could get a combined ticket to visit the whole thing along with the coliseum for twelve euro, which was an okay deal compared to the Sistine chapel and Vatican—sixteen euros?
+I gave a robotic nod.
+Far as I knew, the Palatine was this big hill full of ruins, and you could get a combined ticket to visit the whole thing along with the coliseum for twelve euro, which was a fair deal compared to the Sistine Chapel and the Vatican—sixteen euros?
 Get out!
-But I figured that Em didn’t care about that.
+But I figured that Lily didn’t care about that.
 I pursed my lips in appreciation—of what, I wasn’t sure.
 “Sounds really cool.
-It’s great that you still study . . .
-History.”
+It’s great that you still study . . . history.”

 I didn’t realize I’d zoned out until Lily tilted her head again like a pigeon.
 “Em?”

-My head snapped up.
+My gaze snapped up.
 “That’s me.
-Well, um . . .
-I guess I’ll be on my way.”
+Well, um, I guess I’ll be on my way.”

-My poker face wavered, but forced a smile on my lips as I kept lying my ass off.
-“I was going to visit—” stuff.
+My poker face wavered, and I forced a smile on my lips as I kept lying my ass off.
+“I was going to visit . . .” stuff.
 “The coliseum.”

 “Oh my God, are you serious?
-Actually, I was on my way to pick up Dante at our site.
-It’s not far from the colosseum, near San Bonaventura.”
-She winked.
+Actually, I was on my way there.
+Our digging site is behind the Coliseum, near San Bonaventura.”
+She grinned.
 “Come with me, I’ll give you a tour no ticket can buy.”

-Okay, I had no idea what she was talking about, but two facts stood out from this slow-motion train wreck.
-Apparently only peasants called it coliseum, and I had lied my way straight into a pinch.
-My eyes darted around, scanning the Piazza, the buses and the couple of police cars blaring their sirens to pass them faster.
-There was no convenient excuse in sight, and my brain cells were running on empty.
+I had no idea what she was talking about, but one fact stood out from this slow-motion crash: I had lied my way straight into a concrete wall.
+I scanned the Piazza, the buses and a couple police cars blaring their sirens to pass them faster.
+Still no providential cop-out in sight and my brain cells were running on empty.
 I shrugged helplessly.

 “Okay, follow me, then!”

-We walked down the Via dei Fori Imperiali, a huge avenue lined with old brick buildings and ruins on each side.
 I took some pics of the ruins and columns you see on all the postcards while Lily basically gave me a course on Ancient Rome, the imperial forums—sorry, fori—how politicians and merchants gathered there to do their business, the baths, the basilicas . . .
-Honestly it was a little too much info at once what with all the names and dates, but I didn’t interrupt her: I liked the distance it put between us that she was ranting about stuff I didn’t really care about.
+Honestly, it was a little too much info at once what with all the names and dates, but I didn’t interrupt her.
+I liked the distance it put between us that she was ranting about stuff I didn’t really care about.

-We’d just passed the massive stack of arches of a basilica and Lily was telling me about emperor Constantine and how he kicked the ass of another emperor named Maxentius to take the throne and after Maxentius drowned in the Tiber, Constantine grabbed his basilica too because these people obviously had no chill.
+We’d just passed the massive stack of arches of a basilica, and Lily was telling me about emperor Constantine and how he kicked the ass of another emperor named Maxentius to take the throne, and after that guy drowned in the Tiber, Constantine grabbed his basilica too because these people obviously had no chill.
 She stopped in her explanations all of a sudden, and I knew my luck had just run out.

 “What about you?
-I’ve been talking for ten minutes straight, and I realize I haven’t given a chance to tell me more about, I don’t know, your life.”
+I’ve been talking for ten minutes straight, and I realize I didn’t ask about, I don’t know, your life.”